nicooga/paper-cup/README.md

 Usage
 -----

 At the moment it only works for `POSTs`, `HEAD`s, `GETs` and `PUTs`.
-If the the response is a JSON the gem will parse it, if not it will show as it cames
+If the response is a JSON the gem will parse it, if not it will show as it cames

 PaperCup only has these 4 methods: `#get`, `#head`, `#post` and `#put`.